LiuJiewenTT/mcmod/README.md

    1. The program should check some number of times before automatically quitting. i.e. The number you set is 1000, then it would check 1000 times and then exit.

-## Notice

-Current version of program will go wrong is any path has a blank in it.
-But for most common use of this program, there shouldn't be any blank in path.
-This means no accident to use the program.
-So, take it easy.
-If you have minority needs you can develop another version of it.
-(This project is currently under Apache 2.0 license.
-You can find it in `LICENSE` in root directory.
-Also, `NOTICE` is provided.)
-You can get source code from: https://github.com/LiuJiewenTT/mcmod

-Also, there already exist further versions of it in the world, but the author haven't upload.
-Please be patient, they would come up soon.
-The name of successor project would be declare later.